vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 - We can use it to for example to only run computations over the 1,000 most recent documents using a long to represent a timestamp
 - We can use it as above to compute and rank the most popular documents.
-- Optimize sorting queries, instead of sorting a large result, find the smallest or largest values quickly with `hitLimit`.
+- Optimize [sorting](../reference/sorting.html) queries, instead of sorting a large result, find the smallest or largest values quickly by using range search with `hitLimit`.

-Do note that any other query terms in the query are applied after having found the top-k documents, hence, an aggresive filter removing many documents might end up recalling 0 documents.
+Do note that any other query or filter terms in the query are applied after having found the top-k documents, hence, an aggresive filter removing many documents might end up recalling 0 documents.

-We can illustrate this with the following query:
+We can illustrate this behaviour with the following query:
 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>
 <pre data-test="exec" data-test-assert-contains='"totalCount": 0'>